sharifrahmanie/MBMethPred/README.md

 snf
 ```

-This function has several arguments as follow:
+This function has several arguments as follows:

 * `Files`   A list of data frames created using the ReadSNFData function.
 * `NNeighbors`    The number of nearest neighbors.